The best time to visit Rocky Mountain National Park is from June to September.

 Best time for scenic drives

 The best time for scenic drives in Rocky Mountain is from July to September.

 By July, the park’s roads are almost always snow-free, including Trail Ridge Road and Old Fall River Road.
 Since the roads are often blanketed in snow by the middle of October, scenic drives in the park are best during the late summer and early fall months.

 Best time for wildlife watching

-The best time for wildlife watching in Rocky Mountain National Park is in the summer and fall.
+The best time for wildlife watching in Rocky Mountain National Park is from June to August.

 For a particularly exciting wildlife watching experience, however, mid-September to mid-October are ideal times to visit the park.
 That’s because the annual elk rut takes place during the early fall, giving you a chance to hear bull elk bugling and fighting to win over potential mates.

 The best time for a guided tour in Rocky Mountain is from June to August.

 In the summer, the park’s rangers offer a number of different guided tour options, including evening programs, lectures, ranger-led walks, and even star-gazing events.
 But, the rangers offer guided tours all year long, including organized snowshoeing adventures in the winter months.

 The best time for rafting in Rocky Mountain is from May to July.